 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-I’m Matthew Coan and I’ve been a librarian here at Madison College for 13 years.
+I’m Matthew Coan and I’ve been a librarian here at Madison College since the fall of 2007.
 This is a great place to work and I love working with my fellow librarians and the students who come to see us.

 The favorite part of my job is discussing research topics with students.
 Sometimes I have to be careful when I ask questions, because students might think I’m being too critical of their topics.
 What I’m really trying to do is to help students focus and I’m trying to ask some of those preliminary research questions for them.